pdayquotient/drupal-govcon-2017/README.md

 ```
 Before installing the module
 ----------------------------
-This module does security horribly wrong- don't do this in production:
+This module does security horribly wrong - don't do this in production!
-the text file containing JSON data (ex5-json-forms-article.json) is located in the module root.
+The text file containing JSON data (ex5-json-forms-article.json) is
+located in the module root.

-The purpose of this example is to illustrate the ease of modifying external data while adhering to a schema.
+The purpose of this example is to illustrate the ease of modifying
+external data while adhering to a schema.
 ```